yrmvgh/yiufcrawl/FUTURE.md

     turns.
 Inverted version reverses the balancing effect.
 If balance would normally take 70% HP to 60% HP, then it goes the other way instead (to 80% HP).
 Inverted example: HP%/MP%/SP% 20/20/60 -> 7/7/87.

-# Version 1.4

 ## Improved acquirement

 After reading a scroll of acquirement, a list of 4 random items is presented, with a good chance that each will be valuable and useful (but not guaranteed) and the player chooses 1.
 Some of the items could be multiples, e.g. 4 cure mutation potions, 6 remove curse scrolls, a pile of 800 gold.
 Amplified version of this will provide a list of 12 items instead of 4.
 Player still only chooses 1.
 Inverted form of this presents one random item to the player, which they get 4 of.
 Amplified inverted form gives 12 copies of 1 random item.
 Xom loves this particular usage of inversion scrolls...

-## Remove some stairs on orb run

-For normal mode, one "up" stairs will be taken away once orb is picked up.
-For hard mode, two up stairs will be removed.
-One way upstairs are left in place, still providing more than one way up.

-## Each rune picked up makes the game harder

-Each rune has a specific curse associated with it which makes the game more challenging.
-Ascending with the orb with 8 runes is dramatically more difficult than ascending with 3, because of the additional 5 game altering curses.
-A 15 rune ascension would be nearly impossible on hard mode.
-Should be like a once a year event that someone actually pulls off a 15 rune ascension under this change in hard mode.
-Even in easy mode, a 15 rune ascension should be impossible except for the most elite of players.

-This increase of difficulty is necessary to compensate for some of these other changes which make the game easier, especially the removal of level caps.

-### Rune curse ideas:

-* serpentine: stairs randomly teleport nearer monsters ~every 50 turns
-* decaying: player rots at a steady rate.
-* barnacled: player movement is slowed down by 0.2
-* gossamer: traps more common and more deadly
-* abyssal: monster spawning increased to be like abyss
-* silver: ascending stairs sometimes moves player to a cluster of monsters on same floor instead
-* slimy: player randomly mutates, good or bad 50/50
-* dark: player vision is reduced to 3, but can still sense the position of monsters in normal LOS, just can't id them until they are closer.
-* glowing: contamination doesn't auto decay.
-Can be cured by drinking any potion.
-* fiery: monster damage increased by 25%
-* magical: power of monster spells increased
-* demonic: when a hit does a lot of damage to a monster, there is a chance that a demon will spawn.
-* golden: gold in los has a chance to distract player, causing their attack to miss, or their spell to fail.
-Higher chance of gold being dropped by monsters.
-* iron: walls are all indestructable, but paths to stairs are always guaranteed.
-* icy: ice walls or tunnels randomly appear.
-Can be melted with heat.
-Never close to player.
-* obsidian: walls and trees adjacent to the player occasionally come to life and attack the player, but don't move.
-When the player moves away from a living
-* wall, it eventually fades back into a normal wall.
-* bone: when a monster dies, there is a 1/3 chance it comes back as a zombie or demon

 # Version 1.5